CodePushGo/website/src/content/blog/en/phased-rollouts-for-capacitor-live-updates.md

 ### User Group Division

-With Capgo's assignment feature, you can segment users into distinct groups, assigning specific roles for testing phases [\[1\]](https://capgo.app/).
+With CodePushGo's assignment feature, you can segment users into distinct groups, assigning specific roles for testing phases [\[1\]](https://capgo.app/).
 This helps you manage updates systematically.

 Here's an example of how to structure your user groups: